 Video of DIY method

-You should now know that you cannot attach an external microphone to the Canon Rebel T7 as it does not have a 3.5mm audio jack.
+You should now know that you cannot attach an external microphone to the Canon Rebel T7 as it does not have a 3.5mm microphone jack.